4222G18/NEKG_G/Final_project/README.md

 we draw the following two main conclusions from our study  (1) we find that TransE is not stable when the number of entities is large, such as start=0, end=999, step=1. while some other embedding methods like ComlEx can relieve this problem.
 (2): we verufy that Number Embedding based on Knowledge Graph (NEKG) can improve downstream task's performance.
 (3): by changing the knowledge graph embedding method, both the downstrem task's accuracy and probe task's accuracy can be improved further.

+## 9.Reference

+Thawani, A., Pujara, J., Szekely, P. A., & Ilievski, F. (2021).
+Representing numbers in NLP: a survey and a vision. arXiv preprint arXiv:2103.13136.